 After finally securing the railway station German infantry began moving against the last of the British positions guarding the the approaches to the citadel and the inner harbour area.

-Only to be foiled once again by the ever present carrier platoons, obliging the Germans to fight yet another pitched battle before they could continue to secure good field position for the final assault.
+Only to be foiled once again by the ever present carrier platoons, obliging the Germans to fight yet another pitch battle before they could continue to secure good field position for the final assault.

 Late in the afternoon the British centre finally began to seriously bend as the last of their tank companies in this area is forced from the fight with broken morale.
 Only the timely intervention of bomber aircraft prevented them from being destroyed outright.